 The entire cast of Red vs. Blue is never seen without their helmets.
 In the last couple of seasons, most members of Project Freelancer are seen helmetless in flashbacks (excluding Agent Maine, who becomes the Meta), but the guys from Blood Gultch still never take theirs off.

-Orko never removes his hat, as part of the Trollan custom that they never show their faces to anyone except their one true love.
+Orko from He-Man and the Masters of the Universe (1983) never removes his hat, as part of the Trollan custom that they never show their faces to anyone except their one true love.
 When he and Dree Elle showed each other their faces, they were kept offscreen; only shadows were shown.
 In one comic book story, Skeletor magically disguised himself as Orko and blew his cover by taking off his hat.
 Even that was kept in shadow!

 The CGI kid racers in The BBC's pre-school show Kerwhizz always wear armoured tracksuits with helmets.

 Kick Buttowski never takes off his helmet.
 He loses it in one episode (his head is covered with mud) and tries to find a replacement.